intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/Chronos/Overview/chronos.md

 ### **3 Initialization**

 _Chronos_ uses [Orca](../../Orca/Overview/orca.md) to enable distributed training and AutoML capabilities.
 Init orca as below when you want to:

-1. Use distributed model to pre/post-process your time series data.
-2. Use the distributed mode of a standalone forecaster.
+1. Use the distributed mode of a standalone forecaster.
-3. Use automl to distributedly tuning your model.
+2. Use automl to distributedly tuning your model.

 View [Orca Context](../../Orca/Overview/orca-context.md) for more details.
 Note that argument `init_ray_on_spark` must be `True` for _Chronos_.